 The SDP can be installed on multiple server machines, and each server machine can host one or more Helix Core server instances.
+See Section 2.1, "Terminology Definitions" for detailed definition of terms.

-The SDP implements a standard logical directory structure which can be implemented fleixbly on one or many physical server machines.
+The SDP implements a standard logical directory structure which can be implemented flexibly on one or many physical server machines.